Skip to content

 Troubleshooting Language Display Issues

-If your language does not change, check your System Region Settings in Windows 11.
-Sometimes, the OS-level language dependency overrides app settings.
-Ensure your Office Proofing Tools are also installed if you want spell check to match your display language.
+If your language doesn’t change, take a look at your Windows 11 System Region Settings.
+Sometimes, the operating system’s language settings can take priority over app settings.
+Make sure your Office Proofing Tools are also installed if you want spell check to align with your display language.

 Summary

-Changing your language in Outlook improves your workflow and accessibility.
-Whether you are using the new Outlook or the classic version, you can easily adjust your display and folder names through the settings menu.
+Changing your language in Outlook can improve your workflow and make the app more accessible.
+Whether you’re using the new Outlook or the classic version, you can adjust your display and folder names through the settings menu.
 Remember to restart the app to finalize your changes.

 Why do my folder names remain in the original language?